-Timeline.
 The game of contracting, advice, and purchasing proceeds in five periods.
 At time $\tau = 1$ , product provider A chooses the price p.
-At the same time, a contract (T, t) is stipulated with the adviser.
-Given that initially we do not impose a sign restriction on T, it is inconsequential for our analysis how the bargaining power is distributed at this stage, even though it proves convenient to suppose that the product provider makes a take-it-orleave-it offer (cf. also the discussion in Section 7).
-At $\tau = 2$ , the adviser stipulates the fee f.
+At the same time, a contract (T, t) is arranged with the adviser.
+Given that initially we do not impose a sign restriction on T, it is inconsequential for our analysis how the bargaining power is distributed at this stage, even though it proves convenient to suppose that the product provider makes a take-it-or-leave-it offer (cf. also the discussion in Section 7).
+At $\tau = 2$ , the adviser stipulates the fee through a third party (known as surety), who is the first to be liable but is then compelled by regulation to seek redress from the broker.

+f.
 Provided that the customer is willing to pay f, at $\tau = 3$ the adviser privately obtains additional information on the suitability of A or B, as represented by his posterior belief q.
 At $\tau = 4$ , based on this information, the adviser recommends to the customer which option to choose.
 The game at this stage is one of cheap talk (cf. Crawford and Sobel, 1982).
 As we show below, the customer follows the adviser's recommendation in the only informative equilibrium.
 At $\tau = 5$ , the purchase decision is made, and then all payoffs are realized.
 Payoffs are not discounted and all players are risk neutral.